How to Hire an Intern (+ Free Intern Agreement Template)

 Step 1: Determine Your Needs

-Whereas a traditional job position may focus on myriad job duties, an internship is typically focused on a much smaller skills-based project (similar to contract work).
-It’s not uncommon for interns to do research-related tasks that are project-based, resulting in a deliverable—such as a report.
+Whereas a traditional job position may focus on a myriad of job duties, an internship is typically focused on a much smaller skills-based project (similar to contract work).
+It’s not uncommon for interns to do project-based research-related tasks resulting in a deliverable—such as a report, which is often in conjunction with a class or field of study.

 Below are examples of projects that interns can provide based on their academic major: